M-arcus/cloudron-docs/docs/documentation/developer/packaging.md

 * Information for installing and running the app on the Cloudron.
 This includes fields like addons, httpPort, tcpPorts.

-* Information about displaying the app on the Cloudron Store.
+* Information about displaying the app on the Cloudron App Store.
 For example, fields like title, author, description.

 Create the CloudronManifest.json using `cloudron init` as follows: